A visually captivating, responsive, and user-friendly website can distinguish between a bounce and a conversion.

 Website engagement tools #2: A/B testing tools

-Do they want a light mode and a dark mode?
+Do they want a light and a dark mode?
 Do they like a mix of videos and images?
 What font works best?
 And the list goes on and on.

 That’s where A/B testing tools come into play.
 You can test these variants to determine what best drives website engagement.